d3/d3-scale/README.md

 <a name="time_tickFormat" href="#time_tickFormat">#</a> <i>time</i>.<b>tickFormat</b>([<i>specifier</i>])

 Returns a time format function suitable for displaying [tick](#time_ticks) values.
 If a format *specifier* is specified, this method is equivalent to [format](https://github.com/d3/d3-time-format#format).
 If *specifier* is not specified, the default time format is returned.

-The default multi-scale time format chooses a human-readable time format based on the specified date being formatted, as follows:
+The default multi-scale time format chooses a human-readable representation based on the specified date as follows:

 * `%Y` - for year boundaries, such as `2011`.
 * `%B` - for month boundaries, such as `February`.